Ecological Design (Architecture)

 Ecology

-In On the Origin of Species, Charles Darwin articulated his theory of evolution, in which small changes in combination with environmental fitness resulted in evolutionary advancement.
-“Variations,” he wrote, “however slight and from whatever cause proceeding, if they be in any degree profitable to the individuals of a species, in their infinitely complex relations to other organic beings and their physical conditions of life, will tend to the preservation of such individuals, and will generally be inherited by the offspring” (Darwin 1859, 48).
+In On the Origin of Species, Charles Darwin articulated his renowned theory of evolution, in which small changes in combination with environmental fitness resulted in evolutionary advancement.
+“Variations,” he wrote, “however slight and from whatever cause proceeding, if they be in any degree profitable to the individuals of a species, in their infinitely complex relations to other organic beings and to their physical conditions of life, will tend to the preservation of such individuals, and will generally be inherited by the offspring” (Darwin 1859, 48).
 These physical conditions (climatic, material, parasites, predators…) are a mesh that is tied into the animal’s specifics and from which the animal cannot be separated.

 This network, this set of relations between the animal and the environment, is what Ernst Haeckel, a few years after Darwin’s publication, would call Oekologie: “the comprehensive science of the relationships of the organism to its surrounding environment, where we can include, in the broader sense, all ‘conditions of existence’” (Haeckel 1866, 286).
-Despite an alternative definition proposed in 1892 by Ellen Swallow Richards which would tie the term to home economics (Clarke and Swallow 1973, 55), the British Medical Journal initially defined ‘oekology’ as a branch of morphology and physiology resting on the “exploitation of the endless phenomena of animal and plant life as they manifest themselves under natural conditions” (British Medical Journal 1873, 384).

 Architectural Ecologies

-Taxonomic thinking – classifying forms by type, like Buffon or Linnaeus did with species – also shaped architectural theory.
-Jean-Nicolas-Louis Durand and others proposed systematic methods for deriving architectural form from geometric rules, an abstraction that inevitably erased the environmental context.
-The 1830s witnessed a deeper entanglement.
-Inspired by naturalist Georges Cuvier, the “Romantic Pensionnaires”, including Labrouste, LeDuc, Vaudoyer, and Duban, rejected the architecture of the ancients that had been taught to them at the École de Beaux Arts in favour of an architecture derived from functional adaptation via technology.
-They preferred gothic architecture, which they believed was better aligned with nature.
-For Vaudoyer, the ribbed vaults of the Gothic cathedral spoke of branching trees in the forest (Vaudoyer 1839, 336).
-This was more than an analogy – it was an effort to construct buildings in alignment with the laws of nature, an early precedent for ecological design as both philosophical and structural.
+The 1830s witnessed yet another alignment.
+Inspired by Georges Cuvier, a group collectively known as the ‘Romantic Pensionnaires’ that included Félix Duban, Henri Labrouste, Eugène Viollet-le-Duc, and Léon Vaudoyer rejected the architecture of the ancients that had been taught to them at the École de Beaux Arts in favor of forms that represented functional adaptation and uplifted new technologies.
+They preferred gothic architecture over classical styles, because they believed it was better aligned with nature.
+For Vaudoyer, the ribbed vaults of the gothic cathedral spoke of branching trees in the forest (Vaudoyer 1839, 336).
+Beyond analogy, this was a concerted effort to construct buildings with respect to the laws and logics of nature, going beyond the technical toward a more philosophical resonance with nature.

-Louis Sullivan, in the late nineteenth century, circled back to nature as an analogy for architecture as he argued for function over form:
+Louis Sullivan, in the late nineteenth century, circled back to nature again as an analogy for architecture as he argued for function over form:

 Whether it be the sweeping eagle in his flight or the open apple-blossom, the toiling work horse.
 The blithe swan, the branching oak, the winding stream at its base, the drifting clouds, over all the coursing sun, form ever follows function, and this is the law.
 Where function does not change, form does not change… (Sullivan 1896, 111).

 In the mid-twentieth century, theorists and practitioners like Frederick Kiesler, Frank Lloyd Wright, and James Marston Fitch continued this lineage.
-Kiesler’s correalism proposed a theory of mutual interaction between human and environment (Kiesler 1939, 61).
+Kiesler’s notion of correalism proposed a theory of mutual interaction between human and environment (Kiesler 1939, 61).
 Wright emphasised harmony with materials and site (Lloyd Wright 1939), and Fitch framed architecture as a third environment mediating between body and climate (Fitch 1948).

 Beginning in the 1960s, ecological awareness gained broader cultural traction.
 Rachel Carson’s Silent Spring drew awareness to environmental harm caused by pollution (Carson 2002).
 Arne Naess developed the concept of a “deep ecology,” in which all living beings were considered to be inherently equal in value (Naess 1973).
-Lydia Kallipoliti has written widely on the emergence of this movement following the publication of photographs of Earth from the 1968 Apollo 8 mission.
+Lydia Kallipoliti has written broadly on the emergence of this movement following the publication of photographs of Earth from the 1968 Apollo 8 mission.
 The view of the planet from space, she wrote, allowed the world to see itself as “a closed and ill-managed planet heading toward evolutionary bankruptcy, while arguing the modern science offered the most faithful account of civilizational values” (Kallipoliti 2024, 109).

-The notion of design with the environment mushroomed under various titles: green, sustainable, bioclimatic, and environmental.
+The notion of design with the environment mushroomed under various titles: green, sustainable, bioclimatic, environmental.
 In 1963, Victor Olgyay published Design with Climate: Bioclimatic Approach to Architectural Regionalism (Olgyay 1963), which linked architecture with technology, biology, and climatology and described methodologies for climate-responsive design.
-Figures like Ian McHarg, John McHale, Reyner Banham, and Buckminster Fuller promoted design that replicated nature and understood ecological design broadly: as planetary design as much as the design of an object or space (1973).
+Figures like Ian McHarg, John McHale, Reyner Banham, and Buckminster Fuller promoted design that replicated nature and understood ecological design broadly: as planetary design as much as the design of an object or space.
 Ian McHarg’s Design with Nature (1969) presented a pioneering approach to landscape architecture and planning based on ecological principles, advocating for the integration of natural systems-geology, hydrology, and vegetation – into the design process to create more sustainable and resilient environments.
 Also in 1969, Reyner Banham published The Architecture of the Well-Tempered Environment (Banham 1969), which argued for the inclusion of environmental systems into architecture proper and set the stage for a more technological modus operandi.
 John McHale’s The Future of the Future suggested that “humans had enlarged their ecological niche to include the whole planet” (McHale 1969, 17).
 McHale drew sectional diagrams from the Earth’s core to the sun to include the affected ecology in any object.
 From the inner earth to outer space, these “Superscale Survey” drawings zoomed out to consider how any act could affect multiple layers of the planet and beyond.

 In an evolution from the critiqued glass towers of the 1990s, contemporary architecture has shifted away from the language of ‘sustainability,’ which favors the technical aspect of the approach, towards the term ‘ecological,’ which aims to shift away from pragmatic problem-solving toward the consideration of the building as an agent within a broader ecosystem, including not just environmental but also social, cultural, and temporal dimensions.

-French critic Frédéric Migayrou has argued that “ecology as a science is based on the negation of all things natural” (Migayrou 2003, 22).
-In other words, ecological design signals a fundamental paradox: ecology, as a science, presupposes the disappearance of ‘nature’ as an untouched or stable referent.
-In this view, ecological design must operate within a world where ‘nature’ is already technologically and culturally constructed, raising critical questions about whether ecological design can ever be fully pragmatic or sustainable, and whether it remains trapped in ideological abstraction.
-Yet for Lydia Kallipoliti, ecology within the discipline of architecture marks not an end, but a turn.
-Ecological design, she posits, is “not a case of burdensome maintenance, but one of care; a means of apprehending the world via the raw, visceral nature of beings entangled in planetary climates” (Kallipoliti 2024, 21).
-Drawing from feminist thinkers like Maria Puig De la Bellacasa, Kallipoliti frames the idea that care, as an ethical framework, may “challenge dominant systems and ideologies through the dimensions of affection, sensitivity and physical work,” so that architects and designers could operate “within the built world as if it were an ecosystem” (Puig De la Bellacasa 2017, 3).
+For Lydia Kallipoliti, ecology within the discipline of architecture emerges in a more positive light.
+Ecological design, she argues, is “not a case of burdensome maintenance, but one of care; a means of apprehending the world via the raw, visceral nature of beings entangled in planetary climates” (Kallipoliti 2024, 21).
+Referencing feminist thinker Maria Puig De la Bellacasa, Kallipoliti uplifts the idea that care, as an ethical framework, may “challenge dominant systems and ideologies through the dimensions of affection, sensitivity and physical work,” so that architects and designers could operate “within the built world as if it were an ecosystem” (Puig De la Bellacasa 2017, 3).
 In this view, ecological design is not simply the application of scientific knowledge to material practice but a way of dwelling critically, carefully, and responsibly in the world.
-As Kallipoliti concludes, ecological design begins with “a reconceptualisation of the world as a complex system of flows rather than a discrete compilation of objects” (Kallipoliti 2024, 23).
+Perhaps, satisfyingly, this most recent way of understanding ecological design is a return to Ellen Swallow’s original definition of the term as something much more intimate and caring: something akin to good living, or living good.

 References